How is our economy affected by markets and institutions?

-This course offers you an understanding of how economics and financial systems are connected.
+This course offers you an understanding of how the economy and the financial system are connected.
 Through a distinctive, pluralist approach, the course examines both traditional and alternative theories and their real-life applications.

+You'll explore the interplay of financial markets, instruments, and institutions, as well as their impact on the economy.
 You'll develop many skills that are highly valued by employers.
-These include analytical, numerical, data analysis and problem-solving skills, and the use of specialist statistical software problem-solving skills and experience essential for use throughout your chosen career.
+These include analytical, numerical, data analysis and problem-solving skills, and the use of specialist statistical software.

 Attendance | UCAS code/apply | Year of entry |